RFnexus/modem73/README.md

   </picture>
 </p>

-MODEM73 is a [KISS](https://en.wikipedia.org/wiki/KISS_(amateur_radio_protocol)) frontend for the [aicodix](https://github.com/aicodix/modem) OFDM modem that works with any HF/VHF/UHF radio capable of working with 2400 Hz of bandwidth
+MODEM73 is an open source software modem that works with any HF, VHF, or UHF radio capable of 2400 Hz of bandwidth.
+All you need is a sound card and audio cable for your radio.

 ![Screenshot](https://i.ibb.co/4ZhhvcQs/Peek-2026-01-01-10-41.gif)
 <p>